The views expressed by the host on this program rivet and dazzle the nation.

 Well, no, they were married at the time she wrote the book, but now they're divorced or separated since the book came out.

-So they've hired her at Nissan to be in this ad for cars, and they've had to pull the ad because uh uh the the the it's about their new sedan or whatever, and she says, among other things, why didn't you tell me it was so big?
+So they've hired her at Nissan to be in this ad for cars, and they've had to pull the ad because it's about their new sedan or whatever.

 I just wasn't prepared for it.

-Well, the all new Nissan Tita makes you feel really, really, really good inside.
+Well, the all-new Nissan Tita makes you feel really, really, really good inside.

 I mean, the great body and the way you moved it.

-The double entendre laced ad was approved by New Zealand's television commercial approvals bureau before it was broadcast.
+The double entendre-laced ad was approved by New Zealand's Television Commercial Approvals Bureau before it was broadcast.

-Nevertheless, it sparked a number of complaints to the advertising standards complaints board.
+Nevertheless, it sparked a number of complaints to the Advertising Standards Complaints Board.

 Nissan said it was taking the commercial off the air before the board could consider the objections.

-Yes, we we made this decision in the interest of self-regulation and in response to public feedback, Nissan said.
+Yes, we made this decision in the interest of self-regulation and in response to public feedback, Nissan said.

-You know, one of the funniest car commercials I have ever seen, and it was broadcast in the U.K. And I don't know how long it lasted, but probably not long.
+You know, one of the funniest car commercials I have ever seen, and it was broadcast in the UK.

 I don't even remember the kind of car it was.

-And it was just very clean ad it was a car, a parked car sitting in front of somebody's home in a typical uh London street.
+It was a car, a parked car sitting in front of somebody's home in a typical London street.

 And for 20 seconds, nothing happens.